Casus Belli Engineering

 Confirmation bias: Once someone decides the foundation is wrong, they interpret all subsequent issues as validation.
 Successes are ignored or attributed to "working around" the foundation.
 Failures are evidence of fundamental flaws.

-Status quo bias: Normally people resist change, but if you can frame the status quo as "failed," people become eager to change.
+Status quo bias (inverted): Normally people resist change, but if you can frame the status quo as "failed," people become eager to change.
 The broken feature demonstrates failure; therefore the foundation must go.
-The converse is analogous in its arbitrariness; if preserving the foundation serves for the particular interests of the agent, then change itself must be avoided.

 Authority and consensus: In low-trust environments, people defer to confident voices.
 If someone repeatedly asserts that the foundation is the problem, others will accept it rather than investigate.
-The narrative becomes consensus, and consensus becomes truth.
-In this environment, actors are more sensitive for opportunities to create their clusters of interest.
-This helps to cement isolated groups that, while they may not agree with each other, become open to consent with a common oppressor.
+The narrative becomes consensus, and consensus becomes truth (see [11], [12]).

 Sunk cost fallacy (avoided through replacement): Rather than fix the actual problem (which would require admitting the recent failures were addressable), replacing the foundation lets you avoid confronting sunk costs.
 You are not "fixing mistakes"; you are "adopting better practices."